Queentaker/junior-challenge/answer.md

 The benefit of such file is that stores all of these constants together in one place.
 If one where to save the template else where one would solely have to change it the constants file.

-I wasn't familiar with Openpyxl and Xlwings so I used different sources to learn the necessary information, namely Stackoverflow, openai(chatbot) and Youtube to help me.
+I wasn't familiar with Openpyxl and Xlwings, so I used different sources to learn the necessary information, namely Stackoverflow, openai(chatbot) and Youtube to learn.

 ###Feedback to the task